shivannis/xandr-docs-public/xandr-docs/articles/monetize/partner-center-screen-buyer-view.md

 You can define which portion of an eligible seller's inventory you trust.
 There are three trust levels (they are listed here from least trusted to most trusted):

-- **Platform-reviewed**: Indicates that you trust only the inventory that has been audited by the Xandr platform.
-The Xandr domain-level platform-review consists of categories, sensitive attributes, and intended audience.
+- **Platform-reviewed**: Indicates that you trust only the inventory that has been audited by the Microsoft Advertising platform.
+The Microsoft Advertising domain-level platform-review consists of categories, sensitive attributes, and intended audience.
 This is the lowest level of trust and offers the fewest options (domains) in which to serve impressions, but provides the highest level of assurance that ads will not be served on questionable sites.
 - **Seller-reviewed**: This indicates that, in addition to all platform-reviewed inventory (above), you also trust inventory audited by the seller.
 This expands the number of domains on which an ad can serve, but requires confidence in the review process and standards of the seller.